luciangreen/Time_Machine/Immortality.md

 * There are text-to-breasonings supported window periods in the future.
 For example, it is recommended to repeatedly visit the time October 1-16 5689, time travelling back to the start of this time every 16 days, otherwise a non-text-to-breasonings supported time may cause medical problems.

-* Unfortunately, immortality (not necessarily time travel) causes the home bot (representing you) dying but living on the same life in the simulation (freezing your age, etc.) after 3 months.
+* Unfortunately, immortality and time travel cause the home bot (representing you) dying but living on the same life in the simulation (freezing your age, etc.) after 3 months.
 More information will be posted soon about ways to "unify reality and the simulation", helping a new home bot to achieve your goals and using replicators.

 * You need to visit a future time that supports Immortality each day to activate Immortality.